-LinkedIn Lead Gen Forms are effective for generating leads.
-They let advertisers collect leads directly on the platform with mobile-friendly technology, without needing a landing page.
+LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

-But how can your ads get clicks and bring in conversions instead of your competitor?
+But how can your ads get clicks and bring in conversions instead of your competition?

 - Benefits of LinkedIn for lead generation in B2B marketing

-- LinkedIn Ads automation: LeadsBridge as a LinkedIn Marketing Partner
+- LinkedIn Ads automation via a LinkedIn Marketing Partner

 - Generating B2B leads with LinkedIn Ads via landing pages